 Most patients undergoing this type of procedure will be able to visit their cosmetic surgeon in their lunch break and return to work within an hour without any pain or discomfort.

 However, as with all medical procedures, there are risks that to be aware of.
 The most common side-effects are swelling, discomfort, and bruising.
-The nose is a particularly sensitive area of the face, so this may be more painful than Botox or dermal fillers, for example.
+The nose is a particularly sensitive area of the face, so this may be more painful than Botox or dermal fillers.
 You may be prescribed painkillers of a necessary strength to deal with this.

 If the procedure is botched, there is a risk that the blood supply to the nose could be cut off.
 There is also the possibility of an allergic reaction to some synthetic fillers.

-It’s worth definitely worth browsing online reviews of the cosmetic surgeons on your area and going with the highest-rated individual, even if they charge a little more.
+It’s definitely worth browsing online reviews of the cosmetic surgeons on your area and going with the highest-rated individual; even if they charge a little more.
 Your face isn’t worth taking a risk over for a few hundred dollars saved.